codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     !!! note
         The branch must be associated with an open pull request analyzed by Codacy.

-After completing these steps, Codacy displays a summary of all problems for the pull request in the main view and in VS Code's Problems tab.
+After completing these steps, Codacy displays a summary of all problems for the pull request in the main view and a list of found Quality issues in VS Code's Problems tab.

 ![Codacy main view](images/codacy-vscode-extension-main-view.png)

 The main view displays the following:

--   The **Quality status** of the pull request, either up to standards or not up to standards, based on the repository’s [Quality gates](../repositories-configure/adjusting-quality-gates.md).
+-   The **Quality status** of the pull request, either up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository.

 -   Any **Quality issues** introduced or fixed by the pull request.
 These are the same issues you find in the [Quality Issues tabs](../repositories/pull-requests.md#issues-tabs) in the Codacy app and are also visible in VS Code's Problems tab.

-    The number next to each file name is the total number of issues that the pull request adds to or removes from that file.
-The number farther to the right is the number of new Medium or Critical issues.
+    The number next to each file name is the total number of Quality issues that the pull request adds to or removes from that file.
+The number farther to the right is the number of new Medium or Critical Quality issues.
 If there are any such issues, the file name is also highlighted in yellow (Medium) or red (Critical).

     ![Important issues](./images/codacy-vscode-extension-important-issues.png)